We use cookies for statistical purposes.

 French work visa requirements

-• a valid job opportunity from a French company,
+• a valid job offer/contract from a French company,

 • documentation, such as job diplomas and university degrees, attesting to your credentials and professional experience,

-• evidence that you have sufficient resources to support yourself in France (in 2023, the gross monthly minimum wage was about 1,747 EUR),
+• evidence that you have sufficient resources to support yourself in France (in 2025, the gross monthly minimum wage is around EUR 1,801.80),

 • insurance that is valid for the whole time you are there, either from private coverage or via your employment.